Last Updated on 6th January 2021 by Sophie Nadeau

 Place du Tertre

 If you want to see where the artists spend their time in Paris nowadays, then you need to look no further than Place du Tertre.
-Filled with little artists’ stalls, here you’ll find painters painting en plein air as well as the chance to purchase some of their artworks (if you’re looking for a particularly unusual souvenir to bring home with you).
-Surrounding the Place du Tertre square, you’ll find a large selection of cafés and shops selling ice cream.
+Filled with little artists’ stalls, here you’ll find painters painting en plein air.

 Le Refuge des Fondus

-If you’re looking for traditional French cuisine, then Le Refuge Des Fondus is the place to head to.
+If you’re looking for traditional French cuisine, as well as a convivial dining experience, then Le Refuge Des Fondus is the place to head to.
 Enjoy wine, by the [baby] bottle- yes, the wine quite literally is served in baby bottles.
 Here, you’ll also find more fondu than you could possibly eat (and it’s oh so delicious!)

 Le Mur des Je T’aime